Skilled Knoxville Lawyers Helping You with Driver’s License Suspension in Tennessee

 Consult with competent defense attorneys in Knoxville on your license suspension

 At Banks and Jones, we handle both simple and complex criminal law cases with focus, confidence and experience.
-To schedule a consultation with one of our experienced defense attorneys, call 865-407-2122 or contact us online.
+To schedule a consultation with one of our experienced defense attorneys, call 865.407.2122 or fill out our contact form.
 Our office is located within a quarter mile of every major thoroughfare in Knoxville, and free parking is available.